mejia-dev/epicodus-capstone-mvp/Timetracker.md

 * 2024-04-30 -  hours total
   * 7:56am PST -
-    * Begin working on assets for game (sprites, sounds, etc.)
+    * Begin working on assets for game (sprites, sounds, etc.).
+Create `graphics-upgrade` branch.
     * Change platform to white and make it thinner.
     * Add black background for game.
 Move black background rendering and canvas resetting into separate `resetCanvas` function.
     * Adjust position of player to be more on the left.